-These days people are adding faux beams to their ceilings but today I am sharing why we decided to take down the faux beam and faux wood ceiling in our farmhouse kitchen & replaced it with a bead board ceiling instead.
+While people are adding faux beams to their ceilings I am sharing why we decided to take down the faux wood beam & faux wood ceiling in our farmhouse kitchen & replaced it with a bead board ceiling instead.

 3 Reasons for Taking Down Our Faux Beam & Faux Wood Ceiling